ans-coe/terraform-modules/azure/spoke/README.md

   - [Modules](#modules)

 ## Usage
 This module deploys a spoke network in Azure.
 - There is an option to create a single NSG that can be applied to subnets if the associate_default_network_security_group is true (default).
 - There is an option to create a single Route Table that can be applied to subnets if the associate_default_route_table is true (default).
 - A default route is created can be created which routes "0.0.0.0/0" > default_route_ip.
 - There is an option for peering to a hub vNet.
 Peering from the hub vNet back to the Spoke is created when hub_peering.create_reverse_peering = true (default).

+### Network Watcher
-- Best practise is to create a Network Watcher per region & per subscription.
+Best practise is to create a Network Watcher per region & per subscription.
 A Network Watcher is created if network_watcher_config.name is specified.

+#### Flog Log Storage Account
+If creating a storage account for flow logs, storage_account_name is required.
+If no storage account is created, a storage_account_id is required for flow logs.

+#### Flog Log Analytics
+If create_log_analytics_workspace is true, log_analytics_workspace_name is required.
+If using an existing log analytics workspace, workspace_resource_id (the Azure resource id) and workspace_id is required.

+#### Disable Automatic Network Watcher Creation.
+To disable Azure automatically enabling Network Watcher with it's default values, run the following commands:

+##### Powershell
+    Register-AzProviderFeature -FeatureName DisableNetworkWatcherAutocreation -ProviderNamespace Microsoft.Network
+    Register-AzResourceProvider -ProviderNamespace Microsoft.Network
+##### Azure CLI
+    az feature register --name DisableNetworkWatcherAutocreation --namespace Microsoft.Network az provider register -n Microsoft.Network

 <!-- BEGIN_TF_DOCS -->
 ## Requirements